envoyproxy/playground/docs/proxy/create.rst

     :figwidth: 40%
     :align: right

-You can set the log level for your proxy.
+You can set the log level for the proxy.

 This is particularly useful if you are trying to debug a problematic proxy connection or want to learn more about how Envoy works.